MonikaFeigler/KBC_DataFlowTemplates/hubspot-to-googlesheet/v0/src/README.md

-# HUBSPOT-TO-SNOWFLAKE
+# HUBSPOT-TO-GOOGLESHEET

-By using this end-to-end flow you can extract data from Hubspot, transform it and load it into snowflake database.
+By using this end-to-end flow you can extract data from Hubspot, transform it and load it into Google sheet.

 ## Steps to take:
 1. Authorize data source with Hubspot API TOKEN and select date range